 Fitness Center - located in the lower level of Wagner Terrace, all residents are encouraged to take part in the fitness program - a personal trainer is available Monday through Friday 9 am-Noon.

 Internet Cafe - for all your connectivity needs with free fresh coffee and magazines.

 Walking Program - offered at the indoor track at Hotchkiss School in winter and the outdoor track during nicer weather every Tuesday & Thursday morning.
-(Not currently running due to COVID)

 In particular, The Caroline Wall Fund provided Mrs. Bates with: